lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    When creating the box, it is important to make space in the memory for the bonds:
+    When creating the box, it is necessary to make memory space for the bond:

 ..  code-block:: lammps

-    create_box 2 simulation_box bond/types 2 extra/bond/per/atom 1
+    create_box 2 simulation_box bond/types 1 extra/bond/per/atom 1

 .. container:: justify

-    Then, import the *molecule templates*, and use these templates when creating the atoms:
+    Then, import the *molecule template*, and use this template when creating the atoms:

 ..  code-block:: lammps

-    molecule dumbell1 dumbell1.mol
-    molecule dumbell2 dumbell2.mol
+    molecule dumbell dumbell.mol
-    create_atoms 0 random 750 341341 simulation_box mol dumbell1 8766
+    create_atoms 1 random 500 341341 simulation_box
-    create_atoms 0 random 50 678865 simulation_box mol dumbell2 8751
+    create_atoms 0 random 5 678865 simulation_box mol dumbell 8754

 .. container:: justify

-    You can download the molecule templates for |mol1_dumbbell_solution|
+    You can download the molecule template by clicking |mol_dumbbell_solution|.
-    and |mol2_dumbbell_solution|.
-Finally, some parameters for the two types of bonds, namely their rigidity and equilibrium lengths is specified:
+    Finally, some parameters for the bond, namely its rigidity (5) and equilibrium length (2.5) need to be specified:

 ..  code-block:: lammps

-    bond_coeff 1 5 0.5
+    bond_coeff 1 5 2.5
-    bond_coeff 2 5 1.5

-.. |mol1_dumbbell_solution| raw:: html
+.. |mol_dumbbell_solution| raw:: html

-    <a href="../../../../inputs/level1/lennard-jones-fluid/exercises/dumbbell/dumbell1.mol" target="_blank">type-1</a>
+    <a href="../../../../inputs/level1/lennard-jones-fluid/exercises/dumbbell/dumbell.mol" target="_blank">here</a>

+.. container:: justify

+    You can download the |input_polymer_solution| and
+    |mol_polymer_solution| I wrote to make the short polymer.
+    Note that angular potentials are used to give some rigidity to the polymer.

-.. |mol2_dumbbell_solution| raw:: html
+.. |input_polymer_solution| raw:: html

-    <a href="../../../../inputs/level1/lennard-jones-fluid/exercises/dumbbell/dumbell2.mol" target="_blank">type-2</a>
+    <a href="../../../../inputs/level1/lennard-jones-fluid/exercises/polymer/input.lammps" target="_blank">input</a>

+.. |mol_polymer_solution| raw:: html

+    <a href="../../../../inputs/level1/lennard-jones-fluid/exercises/polymer/polymer.mol" target="_blank">molecule template</a>

 Pulling on a carbon nanotube
 ============================